JTan2231/castra/castra-core/examples/bootstrap-quickstart/README.md

   --bootstrap=always
 ```

-When the command returns you should see TTY progress covering the handshake,
+When the command returns you should see TTY progress covering the readiness
-transfer, apply, and verify stages.
+(SSH wait), transfer, apply, and verify stages.
 Inspect the results with:

 ```bash
 cargo run -- status --config examples/bootstrap-quickstart/castra.toml
 ls ~/.castra/projects/bootstrap-quickstart*/logs/bootstrap
 ```

-Need to tweak credentials or the broker identity?
-Edit
+Need to tweak credentials?
+Edit `bootstrap/bootstrap.toml`—the file is
-`bootstrap/bootstrap.toml`—the file is intentionally tiny so the required edits
+intentionally tiny so the required edits stand out.
+If a run fails midway, use
-stand out.
+`castra down` or `castra clean` to reset the workspace before retrying.

 Stop the VM when you're done: